10th December, 2025

 Find out more in 13 fire prevention tips for construction sites.

-If your site is located in a built-up and busy area, any problems on your site are also more likely to have a knock-on effect to adjacent premises.
 But having neighbours can also bring benefits.
 For example, if adjacent businesses will remain open throughout your shutdown period, they may be able to notice any problems, such as damaged hoarding or signs of a break-in, and report them to you.
 This allows you to resolve any out-of-hours issues quickly.
-Make sure you have a contact number made available and an out of hours point of call to handle any issues.

 It is also important to remember that the Christmas period can bring with it some bad weather.
-We might wish for snow, but sometimes we get storms, wind and rain.
-And while you don't have to work in it, your site needs to remain standing.
-In the past, storms have had devastating effects on scaffolding and other temporary structures such as site fencing.
-Entire scaffold structures have been ripped down in gale-force winds.
-Will your site be able to brave the storm?
+We might wish for snow, but sometimes we get storms, wind, and rain.
+And while you don't have to work in the weather over Christmas, your site needs to remain standing for the new year.

-Although you may not want to be disturbed over the Christmas break, displaying emergency contact numbers displayed and being available means you can attend to any urgent problems quickly before they get worse.
-Such as fixing any hoarding damage before you get trespassers, or getting scaffolding repaired before it collapses.
+Although you may not want to be disturbed over the Christmas break, displaying emergency contact numbers displayed means people can get in touch with you if there is a problem, and you can attend to any urgent problems quickly before they get worse.

 Hopefully, you are looking forward to some time off with friends and family over Christmas, and by securing your site and planning the shutdown in advance, you can give yourself a better chance of having a worry-free break.